prashant-kikani/prashant-kikani.github.io/_posts/2021-8-4-how-startup-eco-system-works.markdown

 When an investor invests some money in a startup, he gets some portion of the company in return.
 Startup allocates some number of shares to the investor.
 So, the investor now owns a certain percentage of the company.

-Here comes the "<b>cap-table</b>".
-Cap-table is a table which shows the ownership of a company; who owns what percentage of the company.
+Here comes the "<b>cap table(capitalization table)</b>".
+Cap table is a table which shows the ownership of a company; who owns what percentage of the company.
+It also includes columns like common shares, preferred shares, etc. but let's not get into that to keep things simple.

 Like, when the company starts, let's say there are 2 founders.
-So, the cap-table will look like this.
+So, the cap table of the startup will look like this initially.

 | Who?      | How much? | Number of shares |
 | ----------- | ----------- | ----------- |